finbarrtimbers/finbarrtimbers.github.io/index.md

 I currently live in Alberta.
 I used to work at [DeepMind](www.deepmind.com).
 I studied at the LSE and the University of Alberta.

 I'm currently looking for a job, so please reach out if you are looking to hire a senior research engineer, preferably working on generative AI (of any kind: images, language, whatever).
-Preference for remote, but open to relocation.
-I am a Canadian/Irish citizen, so can work anywhere in North America or Europe.
+I'm currently only looking at remote opportunities, unfortunately.

 Email: finbarrtimbers (at) gmail.